-DUE TO COVID 19, Soccer Skills Evaluations for 2020 will be held on July 25th.
+DUE TO COVID 19, Soccer Skills Evaluations for 2020 was held on July 25th.
 SOCCER SKILLS EVALUATION 2020 FLYER.For information on UKIS COVID 19 Social Distance Guidelines, CLICK HERE

 For many clubs, one of the biggest and most political problems they face is player evaluations.
 The LOLSC philosophy is that every young player will ultimately succeed and reach their maximum potential if they are allowed to proceed at their own pace within a supportive environment.
 For many players, Soccer Skills Evaluations bring about a lot of pressure and they fear they will fail to perform or give true reflection of their ability.
 LOLSC prefers to see the focus of your evaluations as a day to assess skills.
 The evaluation process is truly one of the best around because it recognizes players' strengths and weaknesses and allows assessors to create a personalized plan and recommendations for each player to reach his or her fullest potential.